thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 There are multiple goals:

 - Get the architecture of the CPU (32-bit or 64-bit).
+- Check if the CPU is affected by a know exploit
 - Get to know on which type of environment we are (Virtualized, Containerized, ...).

 ```bash